code-423n4/2022-09-vtvl-findings/data/millersplanet-G.md

 ```

-9. The `createClaimsBatch()` function requirement can be refactored for gas optimizations:
+11. The `createClaimsBatch()` function on line 333 has a `require` statement that can be refactored:

 ```
 uint256 length = _recipients.length;